Last Updated on by Jeremy

 Disclaimer: Living the Dream uses demographic data, email opt-ins, display advertising, and affiliate links to operate this site.
 Please review our Terms and Conditions for more information.
 Listed prices and attraction details may have changed since our visit and initial publication.

 The Japanese onsen is something reported by many travel sites as a cant miss experience.
 Many of the more popular spas, powered by incredibly hot spring water, are located in the mountainous regions of the country.
 Because of this they are highly regarded not just for their therapeutic values, but for the beauty which the onsen is built around.

 To me, this sounded like a great experience and something I absolutely had to try.
-So when I made it to Nikko shortly after my arrival to the country, I knew I had to check one out.
+So when I made the trip north to check out the Nikko temple shortly after my arrival to the country, I knew I had to check one out.

 What the Heck Am I Doing?

 A friend I made shortly after arriving to the city suggested a trip to the Yashio Spa Onsen outside of Nikko for a day trip.
 We set out on a 90 minute walk from the city to one of the closer spas, not really sure where we were going and hoping we'd actually make it in a reasonable period of time.
 Along the way we encountered a number of detours such as a self-immolation graveyard, a burial site for people who committed suicide by setting themselves on fire, and nearby Jako Falls.

 It seemed like a good idea at the time to head to the waterfall, but when the 90 minute trip turned in to a 3 hour hike after a long winding uphill side trip to the falls, we really were looking forward to the onsen.
 Considering most people only go to Nikko as a day trip from Tokyo to see the famous shrines and Hear No Evil, See No Evil, Speak No Evil monkeys, we were already outside of the traditional path that the vast majority take.